Gyrfalcon

 The Gyrfalcon was the most prized bird used in falconry, even today.
 The Icelandic Gyrfalcons were the property of the King of Denmark and Iceland.
 These birds were given as gifts to heads of state and used as pay or ransom.
 Valued for their power as much as their appearance, they are an effective hunter.

-The males are called "jerkins".
+The males are called "Jerkins".

 Immature Gyrfalcons tend to have bluish ceres and feet while adult Gyrfalcons have yellow to orange colored skin.